 View change record →The updated privacy statement no longer explicitly discloses a separate Medical Record Privacy Notice that previously described how medical information is used, disclosed, and maintained for telehealth services.
 Users who receive telehealth services coordinated through 23andMe may now lack clear notice of which privacy framework governs their medical records, since the reference to that parallel notice has been removed.
 The organizational scope change from '23andMe Research Institute' to '23andMe' narrows the explicitly named entities responsible for the policy, though operational impact depends on how these entities actually function.

-View change record →Given 23andMe's publicly reported financial difficulties and bankruptcy filing, this clause has immediate practical relevance — consumers' genetic data could be acquired by an unknown third party with potentially different data practices.
+View full change record →Given 23andMe's publicly reported financial difficulties and bankruptcy filing, this clause has immediate practical relevance — consumers' genetic data could be acquired by an unknown third party with potentially different data practices.
 Consumers concerned about this should consider deleting their account and requesting sample discard now.

 How other platforms handle this

-We may share or transfer personal information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business by another company.
+We may disclose certain information, in connection with or during negotiations or closing of any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 Monitoring